 How Spotify Pays Musicians

 Spotify’s payout structure is a bit of a mystery to many, primarily because it involves numerous factors.
-On average, Spotify pays between $0.003 and $0.0055 per stream, but this number can fluctuate due to a variety of elements such as the listener’s country, subscription type (free vs. premium), and your specific agreement with a label or distributor
+On average, Spotify pays between $0.003 and $0.005 per stream (about $0.00318 on average), but this number can fluctuate due to a variety of elements such as the listener’s country, subscription type (free vs. premium), and your specific agreement with a label or distributor

 One important factor that determines your earnings is whether listeners are using a free or premium account.
 Premium subscribers, who pay for the service, generate more revenue for Spotify, and in turn, more royalties per stream.
 On the other hand, streams from free users, who are shown ads, contribute less to the revenue pool